priyanshu180103/CyberShield-AI/README.md

 # CyberShield-AI

+<small align="justify">🚀 This Project has been done as the of Final Year Project of my B.tech Computer Science Engineering 2021-2025. </small>

 # About the Project

 **CyberShield AI** is a cyberbullying detection web app that analyzes user-inputted text and instantly predicts whether it contains cyberbullying content.
 Built using a deep learning model **BiLSTM with Attention Layer**, the system provides accurate and real-time detection, helping users identify harmful interactions online.